securityfirst/tent-content/contents_en/information/passwords/beginner/how-to-make-a-strong-password.md

 The longer a password is, the longer it takes to guess.
 Short passwords of any kind, even totally random ones, are not strong enough for use with encryption today.

 *   **Make it complex:** Include upper case letters, lower case letters, numbers and symbols.

+A little effort to make the password more complex goes a very long way.
+Increasing the length of a password even just by a few characters, or by adding numbers or special characters, makes it much more difficult to crack.
+Check the strength of passwords at [Passfault](http://www.passfault.com/).

 *   **Don't make it personal:** Don't choose a word or phrase based on information such as your name, telephone number, child's name, pet's name, birth date, or anything else that a person could learn by doing a little research about you.